scybersec/studios-particle-title/README.md

-# Interactive particles text create for Paradox Jewels with three.js
+# Interactive particles text create for Paradox Studios with three.js